 They passed through more trees and brush.
 The ground was covered in foliage, with no discernable path.
 But someone or something had trampled it down so it was walkable.
 Sloe released a breath after taking another look at Raven’s outfit and shoes.
 Hopefully she won’t mind getting both of them ruined.
 Or at least muddy, he thought.

 By the time the soil beneath the brush became softer, stickier, glints of light sparkled off something in the distance.
 The sounds of rushing liquid grew stronger.
 The air there held more of a chill.

-Sloe stepped lightly, trying not to let his feet sink too deep in the mud.
+Sloe stepped lightly, trying not to let his feet sink in the mud.
 Beside him, Raven pulled at his hand; her stride quickened, each step releasing a sucking sound.

-A river came into view at the same time Sloe’s foot hit more solid ground, the slippery edge of rock.
+A river came into view at the same time Sloe’s foot landed on the slippery edge of rock.
 He stumbled slightly, tightening his hand around Raven’s as he regained balance.

 “Are you all right?” she said, her voice low.